Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 Pith necrosis is common in greenhouses but may also be seen in field-grown tomatoes.

-The best treatment is to avoid humidity and plant during cool, wet weather.
+The best treatment is to avoid humidity and plant crops during cool, wet weather.
 Excessive nitrogen can also make it worse, so employ balanced fertilization.

 Plants can recover if conditions improve.